elahe-dastan/data-scientist-interview/README.md

     ![](images/metrics_5.jpg)
     ![](images/metrics_6.jpg)
     ![](images/metrics_7.jpg)

-27.what is the difference between RMSE and MSE?
+27.What is the difference between RMSE and MSE?
 While MSE gives a measure of the average squared error, RMSE provides a measure of the average error in the same units as the original data, making it more interpretable in practical terms.

+28.What is AIC (Akaike Information Criterion)?
+The AIC balances the trade-off between the goodness of fit and the complexity of the model.

+AIC=2k−2ln(L)

+where:

+k is the number of parameters in the model.

+L is the maximum likelihood of the model.

+AIC does not provide an absolute measure of a model's quality but rather a relative measure to compare multiple models.

 ## Cafebazaar